 While fireworks have become a staple of Independence Day, the American tradition can be terrifying for animals.
 Here are some helpful tips to ensure that everyone – including your pet – enjoys a safe and happy 4th of July.

 1. Stay Calm: Before the fireworks and parties begin, owners should know what works best to calm their pet.
 If you notice your pet(s) getting anxious or stressed (panting, pacing etc.) sit and talk calmly to them while giving them a good scratch, massage or a special treat to help them relax such as these CBD infused treats designed for dogs to decrease anxiety and nerves in dogs, from dope dog.
 Do you have an exotic pet such as a hedgehog?
 If so, you might want to consider giving him something delicious to keep him distracted during the celebrations.
 Check out this guide to the best cat food for hedgehogs for nutritious meal ideas your hedgehog will love.

 2. Stay Inside: If you cannot stay at home with your animals during the 4th, make sure your pets are indoors.
+To distract them, you could give them something like Royal Canin dog food to keep them preoccupied.
+You may find that if they are eating, hopefully, they won’t be too conscious of the fireworks.
+Plus, they’d be inside, which is better for them.
 Do not leave them in the yard or on the deck.
 They should be secured inside with no way to escape such as open windows or patio doors.

 3. Turn it on: Turn on a TV or radio to drown out the noise from the loud firework displays.

 4. Close it up: Pull all the curtains closed so the pets can’t see the blasts of colorful lights outside the home, this will help them remain calm.